Very Early HIV, Hepatitis B and C RNA PCR Detection tests

 The window period for HIV 1 and Hepatitis C virus has to date depended very largely on the sensitivity of the HIV 1 and Hepatitis C antibody detection devices.

 This was improved on for HIV by the introduction of parallel screening with HIV 1 p24 antigen which reduces the HIV 1 detection interval by a week or so.
 In Europe we have had this test, commonly referred to as the HIV DUO test or HIV COMBO test for many years.
-The FDA in the USA have finally approved the test this month.
 In symptomatic individuals the combination of HIV 1 antibodies and p24 antigen has successfully identified HIV positive individuals at 12 days post infection.
-Co-infection with Hepatitis C and HIV has presented a diagnostic conundrum with occasional delayed sero-conversion – a group referred to as “immuno-silent”.
+Co-infection with Hepatitis B & C and HIV has presented a diagnostic conundrum with occasional delayed sero-conversion – a group referred to as “immuno-silent”.

 Almost invariably when a person has been exposed to HIV then by the time they have symptoms they are already in a “viraemic” phase where there is lots of virus detected.